anabatsh/PROTES/README.md

 - `r` (int): TT-rank of the constructed probability TT-tensor (the default value is `5`.
 Please note that we have not yet found problems where changing this value would lead to an improvement in the result).
 - `seed` (int): parameter for jax random generator (the default value is `0`).
 - `is_max` (bool): if flag is set, then maximization rather than minimization will be performed.
 - `log` (bool): if flag is set, then the information about the progress of the algorithm will be printed after each improvement of the optimization result and at the end of the algorithm's work.
-Not that this argument may be also a function, in this case it will be used instead of ordinary `print`.
+Not that this argument may be also a function, in this case it will be used instead of ordinary `print` (i.e., `log(text) will be launched`).
 - `info` (dict): optional dictionary, which will be filled with reference information about the process of the algorithm operation.
 - `P` (list): optional initial probability tensor in the TT-format (represented as a list of jax arrays, where all non-edge TT-cores are merged into one array; see the function `_generate_initial` in `protes.py` for details).
 If this parameter is not set, then a random initial TT-tensor will be generated.
 Note that this tensor will be changed inplace.
+    > If the slow function `protes_general` is used, this parameter must be (if specified) a list of ordinary 3D TT-cores of the length `d`.

 **Other arguments**: